 An industry where time is truly priceless, time saving mechanisms, like easy QR code generation and swift sharing can prove to be an asset.
 Furthermore, because provider groups have a better understanding of referrals in real-time, they can decrease network leakage.

 Increase the efficiency within the system

 Blockchain, provides a solution to the challenges of delayed payments, refused claims, and patient data sharing.
+While there are still challenges of blockchain in healthcare, it definitely has a lot of potential.
 The blockchain has the potential to speed up the payment process between insurers and providers.
 Putting codes on the distributed ledger might reduce the mistakes in medical billing.
 Giving insurers the capacity to offer clear and accurate cost data upfront makes billing more automated.
 Both the patient and insurer can access the data in a safe environment.

 One of the most significant features of blockchain is that it allows for safe communication between several parties.
 Based on the distributed ledger database, blockchain can remove the need for faxes, phone calls, or manual data searches, with modifications recorded and visible to all parties.
 In the healthcare industry, insurers may save their updated billing codes on the blockchain, removing the need for back-and-forth communication between providers and insurers.